 You’re not alone.

-(And yes, it really does feel impossible to find a list of traditional publishers like this online.
-Who knew?)
+(And yes, it is virtually impossible to find a list of traditional publishers like this online!)

-You just want someone to tell you which US publisher(s) or imprint(s) you should reach out to (whether or not you have an agent) and how to correctly submit your manuscript.
+You just want to know which US publisher(s) or imprint(s) you should reach out to (whether or not you have an agent) and how to correctly submit your manuscript—what they’re looking for.

 Is that too much to ask?